By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Performance evaluation criteria:

-Water absorption, density, compressive strength, modulus of rupture, resistance to salt attack (for low-density stone), dimensional stability, abrasion resistance, petrographic examination.
+Water absorption, density, compressive strength, modulus of rupture, resistance to salt attack (for low-density stone), dimensional stability, abrasion resistance, and petrographic examination.

 Surface finishes:

-Commercial travertine usually has a relatively high density; therefore, it usually processed to produce a ‘satin’ honed finish.
+Commercial travertine usually has a relatively high density; therefore, it is usually processed to produce a ‘satin’ honed finish.

 The material can be used with the pores unfilled or filled with a stable cementitious or polymer filler.

-Travertine can also be processed with textured finishes such as sandblasted or bush hammered finish.
+Travertine can also be processed with textured finishes such as sandblasted or bush-hammered finish.

 Appearance:

-Predominantly white, cream or tan sometimes with subtle golden or blue-grey tones.
+Predominantly white, cream, or tan sometimes with subtle golden or blue-grey tones.

 The appearance of travertine can vary dramatically depending on how it is cut.
 Cutting travertine across the ‘grain’ highlights the tonal variations in the deposition layers and exposes the large, normally elongated pores.
 Material slabbed in this fashion is called vein-cut.